Emergency Medical Technology/Technician

 Semester Hours 2

-This course is required to apply for certification as an Advanced Emergency Medical Technician (AEMT).
-This course provides students with clinical education experiences to enhance knowledge and skills learned in EMS 155.
-This course helps prepare students for the National Registry AEMT Exam.
-The student will have the opportunity to use the basic and advanced skills of the AEMT in the clinical and field settings under the direct supervision of licensed healthcare professionals.
-Requires licensure or eligibility for licensure at the EMT level and EMS 155 must be taken as a Corequisite.
+This course is required to apply for an Advanced Emergency Medical Technician (AEMT) certification.
+It provides students with clinical education experiences to enhance the knowledge and skills learned in EMS 155 and helps prepare them for the National Registry AEMT Exam.
+The student will have the opportunity to use the AEMT's basic and advanced skills in clinical and field settings under the direct supervision of licensed healthcare professionals.
+It requires licensure or eligibility for licensure at the EMT level, and EMS 155 must be taken as a corequisite.

 EMS 241: Paramedic Cardiology